 This is your chance to implement a symposium you always wanted to attend!
 In addition, it is a chance to get in personal contact with leading scientists in the field at an early stage of your career.

 How to get started?

-Just pick 1-5 colleagues to form the organisation committee, and fill out the application.
+Just pick 1-5 colleagues to form the organization committee, and write a proposal.
 The symposium should be devoted to a timely topic related to the field of your division.
-The organisation committee determines and invites the speakers, compiles the program, organises the symposium day and chooses the chairpersons for their session.
-The symposium includes up to four invited talks.
+The organization committee determines and invites the speakers, compiles the program, organizes the symposium day and chooses the chairpersons for their session.
+The symposium may include up to four invited talks.

 |Division MA||Divisions DS/HL||Divisions SOE/DY/BP|

 |2019||Biogenic spin phenomena||Photoluminescence of halide perovskites: What does it tell us and what not?||Theory of Stochastic Processes with Applications in Biology|